ceconcarlsen/atomic-design-react/README.md

-# Creating an atomic design methodology project with React and Storybook
+# Exploring atomic design principles and particles with React and Storybook